Jun 5, 2026

 🎯 Final Thought

-Reviewing a Bedrock Agent: From “Works” to “Works Efficiently”
+Reviewing an Agent: From “Works” to “Works Efficiently”

-I recently reviewed a Bedrock agent that was functionally correct — it answered queries, used tools properly, and produced accurate results.
+I recently reviewed an agent that was functionally correct — it answered queries, used tools properly, and produced accurate results.

 👉 But it wasn’t efficient.